English hawthorn, haw, May, Mayblossom, Maybush, Mayflower, whitethorn

 Side effects, toxicity, and interactions

 Hawthorn is tolerated well by most people at normal doses.
-However, it’s a potent
+But it’s a powerful herb.

 you should only take hawthorn under the care of a healthcare provider.